 Down below, team it with your casual trousers of choice (dark denims, pristine chinos or slim cords will all work well) and any of the usual suspects in smart casual footwear (loafers, desert boots, etc.) for a look that’s stylish yet comfortable.

 Up top, there are numerous ways you can dress up or accessorise with a roll-neck, but simplicity is always recommended.
-If you’ll be indoors, a dapper blazer is the perfect companion to your knitwear.
+If you’ll be indoors, a dapper blazer is a perfect companion to your knitwear.
 The options for outerwear, meanwhile, are vast - a fitted bomber-style jacket will add a chic contemporary edge, while a plain trench (cream or navy will look the business) will add a touch of class.
 You’ll never go wrong with a single- or double-breasted camel overcoat, either.

 SMART CASUAL OUTFIT IDEA 4 - SWEATSHIRT & SHIRT